Terms of reference for Task Forces

 - 2 open seats for Network Association members; call for participation is currently circulated through the Network newsletter.
 If more than 2 Association members volunteer, it is up to the Chair to select and complete his TF constituency.

-Selection process: Financial limitations and organisational as well as administrative requirements imply that only 8 to 10 Task Forces can be supported and monitored every year.
-A selection process is, therefore, necessary to evaluate Task Forces’ objectives and relevance against the running Business Plan:
+Evaluation process: Financial limitations and organisational as well as administrative requirements imply that only a limited number of Task Forces can be supported and monitored every year.
+A selection process is, therefore, necessary to evaluate Task Forces’ objectives and relevance:

 Recommendations development: Task Forces accomplish most of their work either virtually or through a maximum of two physical meetings.
 Task Forces use Basecamp, an online project coordination tool as a coordination platform.
-They are overseen by the Members Council and supported by the Network Coordinator in the Europeana Office.
-Regular updates on progress, a mid-term report, as well as a signed attendance list after each physical meeting, should be sent to the Europeana Network Coordinator.
+They are overseen by the Members Council and supported by the Network Coordinator in the Network Secretariat.

 - Task Force members are reimbursed for travel and accommodation expenses of two physical meetings at most, with a negotiable budget of up to a maximum of € 5,000.